Government and Elections

 There was substantial optimism that this measure would be effective.
 Asked, “How effective do you think this proposal, if enacted, would likely be in reducing or counterbalancing the influence of big campaign donors,” 65% said they thought it would be effective (very 19%).
 Democrats were more likely to believe it would be effective (73%, very 23%) than Republicans (58%, very 15%).

-Respondents were told that, “currently, when corporations, unions, and other groups spend money on their own campaign‐related activity, such as running a TV ad that is supportive of a candidate, they do not have to report it.”
-They were then presented a proposal requiring these groups to:
+Currently, when corporations, unions, and other groups spend money on their own campaign-related activity, such as running a TV ad that is supportive of a candidate, they do not have to report it.

-• report campaign‐related spending to their shareholders and members;
+• report this spending, within 24 hours, to their shareholders and members

-• make such information available to the public on their websites; and
+• make this information available to the public on their websites

 An overwhelmingly bipartisan majority (85%) recommended that their Member of Congress vote favorably on this proposal.
 Minimal partisan differences existed, with 83% of Republicans recommending a favorable vote and 88% of Democrats.